Peripheral Artery Disease

 Some patients will have scar tissue grow into stents, causing another blockage of flow.
 Stent grafts (or “covered stents”) have a fabric layer to protect from this process, to try and create a more durable blood flow.
 We have been placing these devices for many years.

-A close-up view of a covered stent, or stent graft.
+A close-up view of a covered stent, or stent graft

-Here, a non-surgically placed covered stent carries blood down the leg (white tubular structure).
+Here, a non-surgically placed covered stent carries blood down the leg (white tubular structure)

 Drug-Eluting (releasing) stents for leg arteries

 The newest advance in stenting of leg arteries is drug eluting stents.
 Long available for use in the heart, these larger stents are coated with medicine that inhibits the ingrowth of scar tissue that can re-block the artery.
 We are one of the first sites in our region to use these new devices in leg arteries.
+Medicine released from a drug coated stent may inhibit scar tissue formation and keep the vessel open longer.

 Atherectomy

 While balloon angioplasty can open arteries by pushing a blockage open, and stretching the diseased artery, atherectomy catheters actually can remove the hard deposits blocking flow.
 The technology behind these devices has improved over the years, and we use various kinds of these catheters to open arteries.
+A special atherectomy catheter can scrape out deposits blocking an artery to open it.

 Thrombolysis

 This alternate peripheral artery disease treatment involves injecting “clot-busting” drugs via a catheter directly into clots in leg arteries (or veins).
 The clots can be melted down to avoid surgery.
 We sometimes use mechanical thrombolysis, in which a tiny “blender-like” catheter-device sucks out clot from a blocked artery to open the vessel faster.
+A mechanical thrombectomy catheter creates a vortex, and sucks out clot from a blocked artery.

 This device, the Indigo System, is used to power-suction clot from inside arteries and rapidly restore blood flow.